Unsubscribe and suppression in Adapty Mail

 Adapty Mail ships with:

-- Unsubscribe link: Included in every email footer, processed immediately on user confirmation.
+• Unsubscribe link: Included in every email footer, processed as soon as the recipient confirms.

-- List-Unsubscribe headers: Sent with every email for one-click unsubscribe from the inbox (RFC 8058).
+• List-Unsubscribe headers: Sent with every email for one-click unsubscribe from the inbox (RFC 8058), on a URL that unsubscribes on the first request.

 Parts you’re responsible for:

-- Explicit opt-in consent: Collect it before passing a user’s email to Adapty.
-See Collect user emails.
+• Explicit opt-in consent: Collect it before passing a user’s email to Adapty.
+See Connect Adapty to Adapty Mail.